Skip to main content

 The inputs are my actual schedule, because the whole point was to answer my own buying question:

-That works out to about 6,342 kWh of heat per year.
+That works out to a seasonal cooling load (CSTL) of about 6,342 kWh of heat per year.
 Under this load, one point of CSPF is worth roughly 5.5 million dong over five years.
 Most price gaps between budget ACs are smaller than that.

 Why 5 years, not 10